-We're proud to be the only organisation providing psychology students and graduates from around the world the opportunity to gain valuable, practical experience in the mental health sector at the same time as being immersed in a unique and exciting culture.
+We're proud to be the only organisation providing students and graduates from around the world the opportunity to gain valuable, practical experience in the global mental health sector at the same time as being immersed in a unique and exciting culture.

 We currently partner with numerous universities around the globe, which send their students abroad with us as part of a placement year, to gain course credit, or simply to increase their practical knowledge.

 We are proud to partner with a number of universities and organisations around the world.
 If you wish to be a university partner or want to find out more about what partnering with us entails, please contact Claudia, our Partnerships Manager, at [email protected].